How Long Does Ketamine Stay in Your System

 Understanding Ketamine Hydrochloride

-In its ingestible form, ketamine hydrochloride, this substance is a dissociative drug reserved for animals and humans, often used for minor surgical procedures as an anesthetic.
+In its ingestible form, ketamine hydrochloride, this substance is a dissociative drug reserved for animals and humans, often used for minor surgical procedures as an anesthetic to induce or maintain general anesthesia.
 The drug has additional medicinal uses, but prescription levels are typically fairly low, mostly due to the potential for abuse.

 Those who have lost limbs are prescribed the drug off-label for “phantom pain” or the continuation of the sensation of pain at the point where the limb was lost.
 Despite what many people believe, ketamine does have addictive properties and causes withdrawal symptoms.
 Ketamine addiction is known to lead to physical withdrawal but has the greatest potential to cause psychological issues during the detox process.